Athou/commafeed/README.md

 There are two types of packages:

-- The `linux` and `windows` packages are compiled natively and contain an executable that can be run directly.
+- The `linux-x86_64` and `windows-x86_64` packages are compiled natively and contain an executable that can be run directly.
 - The `jvm` package is a zip file containing all `.jar` files required to run the application.
 This package works on all platforms and is started with `java -jar quarkus-run.jar`.